mayankchoubey/deno-tail-file/README.md

 ## Dependencies

-This module uses two dependencies from Deno's standard library:
+This module uses a single dependency from Deno's standard library:
-- BufReader
 - readStringDelim

 ## Usage